Tonna canaliculata

 Tonna canaliculata is a species of large sea snail, a marine gastropod mollusk in the family Tonnidae, the tun shells.

 Description

 This type of sea snail is distinguished from many others by the fact that its fleshy foot is so much larger than its shell.
-As with land snails, this gastropod ("stomach-footed") secretes mucous which helps it glide across the bottom.
-Although I have often heard this type of snail labeled as a "bubble shell" by divers, in fact this animal is a member of the subclass Prosobranchia (snails) as compared to the subclass to which bubble shells belong, Opisthobranchia (bubble shells, sea hares, nudibranchs and others).
-A third subclass of class Gastropoda is Pulmonata (land snails and land slugs).
+As with land snails, this gastropod ("stomach-footed") secretes mucus which helps it glide across the bottom.

 Its shell length varies between 30 mm and 145 mm., with its long siphon (for respiration) and tentacles (with eyes at their base) clearly visible.
-Tuns are known for their thin shells.
+They are known for their thin shells.
 They are night predators and are usually seen in sandy areas, feeding on bivalve molluscs (clams, oysters, mussels and scallops) and sea cucumbers.

 Distribution

 This marine species occurs in the Indo-Pacific.